 Alongside his filming work, Ben trained in bushcraft with Ray Mears and later joined the staff of Woodlore where he taught a range of wilderness skills at the highest level.
 He later joined Frontier Bushcraft with Paul Kirtley where he continues his outdoor training.

 In 2018, Ben took part in a year long nature immersion with The Old Way, discovering more about what it means to be indigenous and living in tribe in the context of Britain.
 He is a practical person who passionate about reviving ritual and ceremony in his homeland, having seen the importance of both during his various journeying.

 Dr Stephan Harding

-Stephan coordinated and lectured on the college’s MSc Holistic Science for nearly two decades, teaching on the core models of the programme, as well as on several short courses at the College.
+Stephan coordinated and lectured at Schumacher College’s MSc Holistic Science for nearly two decades, teaching on the core models of the programme, as well as on several short courses.
 He was born in Venezuela in 1953, and came to England at the age of six.
 In 1990 Stephan was one of the founding members of Schumacher College where he worked closely with James Lovelock, with whom he maintained a long-lasting friendship and scientific collaboration.
 They were jointly appointed as founding chair holders of the Arne Naess Chair in Global Justice and the Environment at the University of Oslo.
-At Schumacher College Stephan has taught alongside many of the world’s leading ecological thinkers and activists, including Arne Naess, Fritjof Capra, Brian Goodwin, Vandana Shiva, David Abram, James Lovelock and Lynn Margulis.
+At Schumacher College, Stephan has taught alongside many of the world’s leading ecological thinkers and activists, including Arne Naess, Fritjof Capra, Brian Goodwin, Vandana Shiva, David Abram, James Lovelock and Lynn Margulis.